Educational Tax Information

 Higher education institutions are required to report student account activity for a calendar year on the IRS 1098-T Tuition Statement.
 Students are not necessarily eligible for the 1098-T every year that they attend college.
 Account activity and IRS reporting criteria determine whether a form is generated.

-The 1098-T is informational and should be used along with your account statement (found at My Records) and your other educational receipts when preparing tax filings.
+The 1098-T is informational and should be used along with your account statement (found on the TouchNet payment platform) and your other educational receipts when preparing tax filings.
 A sample of the form is below:

 Data reported to students on the 1098-T is also reported to the IRS.
 To ensure data is accurately reported to the IRS, students should:

 - Verify that their current mailing address is on their record.
-Contact information may be updated online at My Records in the “My Contact Information” section.
+Address changes may be made in Self-Service Banner using the Student Menu, Personal Information option.
+Use the pencil icon to update your address.

 - Confirm that your correct taxpayer identification number (TIN)/social security (SSN) is on your record.
-If not, please complete IRS form W-9S and fax to the Office of the Registrar at 518-580-0105.
+If not, please complete SUNY ESC W-9S (PDF 278kB) and fax to the Office of the Registrar at 518-580-0105.

-- Update changes in your legal name or the TIN/SSN on file, by visiting the Office of the Registrar’s webpage for the “Personal Identification Change Form” and instructions for submitting changes.
+- Update changes in your legal name or the TIN/SSN on file, by sending an email to the Office of the Registrar at email@example.com.

 The IRS warns that students may be subject to IRS penalties if their personal data is not reported accurately on the 1098-T.